ai-pathashala/aiengineer-website/content/english/post/ai-engineering-chapter-6-reading-notes-rag-and-agents.md

 ---
-title: "AI Engineering: Prompt engineering"
+title: "AI Engineering: RAG and agents"
 date: 2025-08-06
 image : "images/post/ai-engineering.png"
 description: "This post is a part of my notes from reading the AI engineering book by Chip Huyen."